 Creating an Aerium

-Atriums are easy to create and a fun way to display air plants and other treasures in repurposed or unique glass containers.
-Similar to a terrarium, but without the use of soil, atriums are created by using small amounts of sand, pebbles, and/or gemstones, along with bits of other natural materials like moss, feathers, and tillandsias… or whatever inspires you.
+Aeriums are easy to create and a fun way to display air plants and other treasures in repurposed or unique glass containers.
+Similar to a terrarium, but without the use of soil, aeriums are created by using small amounts of sand, pebbles, or gemstones, along with bits of other natural materials like moss, feathers, or whatever inspires you, plus Tillandsias, of course!

 Containers may be of any size, though clear glass is best for plant health.
 They can either have an opening or be fully enclosed.
-Just remember, air plants will need to be removed regularly for proper watering, so be sure you can easily get them in and out of the container!
+Just remember that air plants should be removed regularly for proper watering, so be sure you can easily get them in and out of the container!